 In recent years, there has been significant litigation in the United States involving patents and other intellectual property rights.
 Companies providing Internet-related products and services are increasingly bringing and becoming subject to suits alleging infringement of proprietary rights, particularly patent rights.
 These risks have been amplified by the increase in third parties whose sole or primary business is to assert such claims, some of whom have sent letters to and/or filed suit alleging infringement against some of our customers.
 In July 2012 a complaint was filed by Videoshare, LLC against us alleging infringement of U.S. Patent No. 7,987,492 with a listed issue date of July 26, 2011, entitled "Sharing A Streaming Video."
-For more information regarding this litigation, see Part II, Item 1, "Legal Proceedings."
+In August 2012 a complaint was filed by Blue Spike, LLC naming us in a patent infringement case, alleging infringement of U.S. Patent No. 7,346,472 with a listed issue date of March 18, 2008, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,660,700 with a listed issue date of February 9, 2010, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,949,494 with a listed issue date of May 24, 2011, entitled "Method and Device for Monitoring and Analyzing Signals" and U.S. Patent No. 8,214,175 with a listed issue date of July 3, 2012, entitled "Method and Device for Monitoring and Analyzing Signals."
+For more information regarding these complaints, see Part II, Item 1, "Legal Proceedings."
 We could incur substantial costs in prosecuting or defending any intellectual property litigation.
 Additionally, the defense or prosecution of claims could be time-consuming, and could divert our management's attention away from the execution of our business plan.